tvspelsfreak/texconv/readme.txt

 	256, 512 or 1024.
 There are two exceptions to this rule, see the -mipmap and -stride flags for more info.

-*	Mipmapped and compressed textures must be square.
+*	Mipmapped textures must be square.

 *	Strided textures can't be compressed, twiddled or mipmapped.